MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> What you are afraid of is never as bad as what you imagine.
-The fear you let build up in your mind is worse than the situation that actually exists.
+> Welcome every morning with a smile.
+Look on the new day as another gift from your Creator, another golden opportunity.
-> -- Spencer Johnson
+> -- Og Mandino